Skip to main content Skip to main navigation

 Wednesday 1:00 p.m.-2:00 p.m.
 ET

 As we all manage our busy lives and schedules, it’s interesting to stop and think that most people will spend about a third of their life asleep.
 So why do we sleep?
 What purpose does it serve?
 It turns out that the science here is anything but a snooze.
-Dr. Matt Walker, Professor of Neuroscience at UC Berkeley, joins us for an eye-opening look at sleep and how we can harness the power of sleep to enhance our learning, productivity, mood and energy levels.
-He also explains how sleep impacts health, aging and lifespan, offering practical insights into its broader effects on well-being.
+Dr. Matt Walker, Professor of Neuroscience at UC Berkeley, joined us for an eye-opening look at sleep and how we can harness the power of sleep to enhance our learning, productivity, mood and energy levels.
+He also explained how sleep impacts health, aging and lifespan, offering practical insights into its broader effects on well-being.

 Speaker